awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## I'm getting the wrong characters when I type; for example, I get \\ and \| when I try to type quotation marks \(' and "\)<a name="lang_keyboard_mismatch"></a>

-This behavior might occur if your device is not set to the same language as your WorkSpace, or if you are using a language\-specific keyboard, such as a French keyboard\.
+This behavior might occur if your device is not set to the same language as your WorkSpace, or if you're using a language\-specific keyboard, such as a French keyboard\.

-There are several ways to solve this issue:
-+ Install the appropriate language or keyboard settings on your WorkSpace\.
-For a Windows WorkSpace, use the following steps:

-  1. Log in to the WorkSpace\.

-  1. On the Windows **Start** menu, choose **Settings**\.

-  1. Choose **Time & Language**, and then choose **Language**\.

-  1. Under **Preferred languages**, choose **Add a language**\.

-  1. In the **Choose a language to install** dialog box, select the language to add, and then choose **Next**\.

-  1. In the **Install language features** dialog box, select the language features you want, and then choose **Install**\.
-For example, if you only want to add support for a language\-specific keyboard, select **Basic typing** to install keyboard support for that language\.
-+ If you are in an AWS Region that supports more than one language, have your WorkSpaces administrator create a WorkSpace for you in your preferred language\.
-Windows WorkSpaces are currently available in all Regions in English \(US\)\.
-In certain Regions, other languages are available\.
-In the Canada \(Central\) Region, Windows WorkSpaces are also available in French \(Canadian\); in the Asia Pacific \(Seoul\) Region, Korean is also available; in the Asia Pacific \(Tokyo\) Region, Japanese is also available; and in the China \(Ningxia\) Region, Chinese \(Simplified\) is also available\.
-To see which Region your WorkSpace is in, log in to the WorkSpaces client application, and then choose **Support**, **About My WorkSpace**\.
-+ Change the keyboard and language settings on your device so that they match the language of your WorkSpace\.
+To resolve this issue, see [Amazon WorkSpaces Language and Keyboard Support](language_keyboard.md)\.

 ## I'm having trouble using the Windows logo key in Windows WorkSpaces when working on a Mac<a name="windows_key_osx"></a>